zzdglz/OOP_QA/Lecture-2.md

 #### 1. Generally speaking, what are the two major parts of a class?
 Please define a class that describes a computer, and then give an example of how to instantiate an object and access its members.

-- 类的两个主要成分是：成员变量(member variables)和成员函数(member functions)。
-以下为对class computer的声明和实例化：
+- The two major parts of a class: member variables (成员变量) and member functions (成员函数).
+The class Computer is defined and used as follows:

-	class computer
+	class Computer
 	{
 	  public:
-	    std::string type;  //member variables
+	    std::string type_;  //member variables
-	    computer(const std::string& _type) : type(_type) {}    //member functions
+	    computer(const std::string& type) : type_(type) {}    //member functions
 	};

 	int main()
 	{
-	  computer A("int");
+	  Computer A("lenovo");
-	  string B = A.type;
+	  string B = A.type_;
 	  return 0;
 	}

-#### 2. Where should we place the class declaration, in the header file or the source file?
+#### 2. Where should we place the class definition (i.e., in the header file or the source file)?
 Please try to explain why header files are necessary.

-- We should place the class declaration in the header file.
+- We should place the class definition (class Foo {};) in the header file.
+Here are the reasons:

-  1) Header files show the declarations without implementations, which makes it easier to carry out type security checks.
-  2) Header files hide the implementations of interfaces, so that the source codes which are always commercial secrets can be protected.
-  3) Classes are likely to be used in multiple compilation units (because the compilers need to know the definitions to allocate memories, for example).
-However, programmers may accidentally include the same header multiple times (which is actually very common), so we should place an include guard by the aids of preprocessing commands.
+  - **Class definition** is different from **object definition**.
+Even if different source files include the same header file with the same class definition, there are no linking errors of multiple class definitions.
+  - The definitions of member functions can be included in a source file, which helps hide the implementations details.
+In this way, we may only provide the header file and the library (compiled from the source files) to the users, without exposing the implementation details.
+  - To avoid multiple inclusion of the same header in a source file, we should place an include guard (i.e., #ifndef XXX #define XXX ... #endif).

 #### 3. Please try to explain why the designers want to organize data and functions into classes?
 What are the advantages and disadvantages?

-- Data and functions are organized into classes because they are easier to deal with as a whole – an object, which has its own characteristic things (data) and can handle some more complicated movements by themselves.
+- Data and functions are organized into classes because they are easier to deal with as a whole – an object.
 - Advantages:
-  - Easy for dividing the whole program into several complete separately functioning parts.
-Easy for cooperation of a team and also easy for debugging.
+  - Easy for dividing the whole program into separate functioning modules.
+	- Easy for cooperation of a team and also easy for debugging.
   -	Easy for code reuse.
-Little modifications are needed when using old code.
-Composition and inheritance are both really good ways.
+Little modifications are needed for reusing old code.
+Composition and inheritance are good ways for reuse.
   - Safe for code reuse.
-When only headers and libraries are provided, the client user cannot change the implementations made by the providers, thus avoiding mistakes.
+When only headers (including class definition with inline member functions) and libraries (including definitions of non-inline member functions) are provided, the client user cannot change the implementations made by the providers.
-  -	Safe for memory control.
-Just make sure to write good constructors and destructors, and won't need to worry about the client user forgetting to clean up.
+  -	Safe for memory control, with well-defined constructors and destructors.
 - Disadvantages:
-  -	Size of object Oriented programs tend to be larger, Because of the size, the execution speed of OO programs maybe be slower and use more resources.
-  -	The process of arranging data and functions into different objects takes really much work.
-And if the wrapping and design is not good enough it might cause lasting problems in large programs.
+  -	Polymorphism (多态) takes more runtime and memory, due to the virtual pointer (vptr) and virtual table (vtable).

 ## Access control
-#### 4. Please try to use access control （访问控制）to enable information hiding of your class definition for computer in Problem No.1.
+#### 4. Please try to use access control （访问控制）to enable information hiding of your class definition of a computer in Problem No.1.

-	class computer {
+	class Computer {
 	public:
-		computer(const std::string& _type) : type(_type) {}
+		computer(const std::string& type) : type_(type) {}
-		std::string get_type() const { return type; };
+		std::string get_type() const { return type_; };
 	private:
-		std::string type;
+		std::string type_;
 	};

 #### 5. Please try to explain the benefits of access control.

-- 通过在类中建立访问控制，可以将接口部分放在public中，而实现的过程部分放在private之中，这样可以防止用户错误的修改或者访问了一些实现过程的量。同时也可以使编程者修改程序实现方法时更加便捷，可以只用改public部分，因为用户肯定没有对该部分进行访问。
-- By accessing control, programmers can put the interfaces in "public", and the implementations in "private".
-Thus reduce the risk that user programmers access or modify variables by mistake.
-Also it enabled the programmers to only rewrite the implementation part, which is in "private", without affecting existed programs.
+- By access control, the class designer can set the class interfaces as "public", and set the implementations as "private".
+The separation between interfaces and implementations makes the class easier to use.
+On the one hand, the client user does not need to worry about the implementation details.
+On the other hand, the class designer can easily modify the implentation details without affecting the user program (as the interfaces do not change).

-#### 6. Please tell the difference between keywords public, private and protected.
+#### 6. Please tell the differences between keywords public, private and protected.
 We know that access control works for objects of the class.
-Does access control work in member functions?
+Does access control work in member functions of this class?
 I.e., is it possible that one member function cannot access another member?

-- difference：
+- Differences：
-  - public: can be accessed anywhere.
+  - public: public members can be accessed anywhere.
-  - private: can only be accessed by members of this class.
+  - private: private members can only be accessed by members of this class.
-  - protected: can be accessed by members of this class and its derived class.
+  - protected: protected members can be accessed by members of this class and its derived class.

-- Access control does not work in member functions, but it is possible that one number function cannot access another member: static member functions cannot access non-static member functions.
-However, it is not implemented by access control.
+- Access control does not work in member functions of this class.
+No matter what access control the member has, it can always be accessed by the member functions of the same class.

-#### 7. Please try to explain why it is suggested to define a member function（成员函数） outside class definition.
+#### 7. Please try to explain why it is suggested to define a member function（成员函数） outside class definition (i.e., outside the "class XXX {};" block).

-- When definitions are outside class definitions, especially in another .cpp file instead of the .h file, you can wrap the implementation up into an object file and then put it inside a library.
-In this way, your client users cannot modify your implementation and this makes both sides easier.If the member function is defined inside class definition, every .cpp file that include the header file where the class is defined will copy the long definition of functions, which leads to code expansion.
+- When definitions of member functions are outside the class definitions, especially when they are defined in a separate .cpp file instead of the .h file, we can compile the implementation in .cpp into an object file (.o) and then wrap it into a library (.a on Linux).
+In this way, the client users cannot access or modify the implementation.
+- If the member function is defined inside class definition, every .cpp file that include the header file with the class definition will copy the long definition of functions, which leads to code expansion.
-- Also, the member function defined inside the class is regarded as inline functions automatically.
-It will reduce efficiency if the function is to long.
+- Besides, member functions defined inside the class definition are regarded as inline functions automatically.
+It is not be appropriate to inline every member function.

 #### 8. Please explain the differences between keyword struct and class.

-- Members of struct are public by default; members of class are private by default.
+- Members of a struct are public by default; members of a class are private by default.
 - class is an new attribute in C++.
-C doesn't have keyword "class".
+In C, there is no "class".
+In contrast, there is "struct" in C.

 ##	Friend
 #### 9. What should you do to permit a non-member function to access private or protected members?
 What about permitting another class to access them?
 Please give an example.

-- 要用非成员函数访问类的私有成员变量需要将此函数设置成为该类的友元函数。要用另一个类去访问私有成员变量则需要将这个类设置为友元类。
-- keyword friend is required if a non-member function wants to access private member of a class.
-It is similar if we want another class to access private member of a class.
+- The keyword **friend** is required to allow a non-member function to access private member of a class.
+It is similar if we want to allow another class to access private members of a class.
-- for example:
+- For example:
 		class B;
 		class A
 		{